 KISSmetrics has shown that every second counts toward your bottom line.
 For every one second delay in page speed, businesses see a 7 percent reduction in conversions.
 For a business making $100,000 per day, that’s a $2.5 million loss per year for just a one-second delay.
 According to KISSmetrics, 47 percent of consumers expect a page to load in two seconds or less.
 If you can get your page to load in under one second, you’re doing well.

 One of the culprits of a slow website is a slow server.
-If the server your site files are stored on can’t handle the many requests coming from your visitors, it’s time to upgrade your hosting plan or switch hosts altogether to get on a faster server.
+If the server your site files are stored on can’t handle the many requests coming from your visitors, it’s time to upgrade your hosting plan or switch to managed VPS hosting get on a faster server.

 Uptime refers to when users are able to access your site.
 Routine maintenance or power outages can result in downtime, which means that during those minutes where users can’t access your site, you’re missing out on conversions and sales.
 If your site goes down often potential repeat visitors are unlikely to return.